blashkari/msa-case-surface-heights/README.md

-# Case Study: Estimation of Variance Components for Surface Texture Measurements
+# Case Study for Measurement System Assessment Using Surface Texture Data

 This repository contains an illustrative example of estimating variance components and signal-to-noise ratios (SNR) for surface texture measurements collected from additively manufactured parts.